Picture of how to make a paper cone

 Step 8:

-To avoid grease marks from cookies and sweets.
-You can fill a disposable piping bag and place this inside the paper cone.
+To avoid grease marks from cookies and sweets, you can fill a disposable piping bag and place this inside the treat paper cone.

 Step 9:

-Close the top with some pretty ribbon and your paper cone is ready to go!
+Close the top with some pretty ribbon and your fancy cone for sweets is ready to go!

 Happy Caking!